Charlotte School of Law: History

 Charlotte Law was established in 2006 and initially accredited two years later.
-In November 2016, Charlotte School of Law was placed on probation by the ABA, which cited compliance issues tied to the school’s admission policies and practices, including admitting applicants "who do not appear capable of satisfactorily completing its educational program and being admitted to the bar".
+In November 2016, Charlotte School of Law was placed on probation by the ABA, which cited compliance issues tied to the school's admission policies and practices, including admitting applicants "who do not appear capable of satisfactorily completing its educational program and being admitted to the bar".
 On December 19, 2016, Charlotte School of Law lost its authority from the U.S. Department of Education to participate in the Federal Student Loan program.
 In January 2017 the school started a food bank and a "go fund me" project to help students who could not afford housing and groceries.
 Many students were forced to use Mecklenburg County services and crisis assistance to maintain housing, while the school offered them a loan in the amount of $1,000.

 On February 7, 2017, the Charlotte School of Law Alumni Association wrote to Dean Jay Conison and President Chidi Ogene demanding their resignations.
 The Alumni Association noted the falling admission standards, decreasing bar passage rates, and dismal employment prospects for graduates under Conison and Ogene's leadership.
 In addition, the Alumni Association decried what they deemed the misrepresentations and mismanagement of the administration "motivated first by profit and not the best interests of its students, faculty, and alumni."

 More than 150 students and former students have filed lawsuits against Charlotte School of Law alleging fraud, violations of the North Carolina Deceptive Trade Practices Act, and other claims.
 The students claim that "money ruled, not education.
 And they left a lot of poor folks holding the bag."
 Faculty recently laid off by the school are also considering wrongful termination lawsuits.

 Beginning on June 21, 2017, the school operated on a restricted license.
 The required contingencies were not met, and the school's license expired on August 10, 2017.
 On August 15, 2017, the New York Times reported that the North Carolina attorney general had confirmed that Charlotte School of Law had closed.
 Students and alumni were first notified of the closure by the President of the Alumni Association rather than the school's administration.

 Since its closure, the school and the circumstances surrounding its operation and loss of accreditation have been the subject of extensive litigation.
-A class action was instituted against the school by former students, resulting in a controversial $2.65 million dollar settlement for as many as 2,500 former students.
+A class action was instituted against the school by former students, resulting in a controversial $2.65 million settlement for as many as 2,500 former students.
 More than 70 students objected to the settlement amount.
 A second suit has been instituted in Illinois against Sterling Partners, the Hedge Fund that owns InfiLaw.
 In turn, the school has filed suit against the ABA, arguing that the ABA's decision to revoke its accreditation was made improperly and violated its right to Due Process.